 Nominating Committee: chaired by the immediate past president, and its members are selected by the chairperson.
 The committee is charged with developing a slate of officers and board members to present to the membership for voting at the annual meeting.

 Ritual: This committee focuses on ritual aspects of synagogue life.
 A significant function of the ritual committee is to distribute honors at the High Holidays in cooperation with lay and professional leadership.
+This committee is chaired by Jessica Goldstein and Cindy May.

 Board of Education: The Board of Education supervises and supports the operation of the religious school.
 The PTO (The Parent/Teacher Organization) is a subgroup of the Board of Education, and its function is to provide planning and hands-on support for school programming and activities.